 If your bill shows a 'Maximum gross amount payable', this is the amount to be paid for the whole year before any discounts, exemptions or premiums have been applied.

 If you have claimed a discount or exemption, or if you must pay an extra premium, then this will be shown in the box below and will either reduce or increase the total bill.

-To find out about these, go to:
+To find out about discounts, exemptions or premiums, go to:

-Payment instalments and when they are due
+Paying your bill and when instalments are due

 You can choose to pay all your council tax in a single payment, but most people pay a smaller amount each month.